rawfunkmaharishi/purdie/README.md

 ##What next?

-There's no reason I couldn't support other services - I've now added [YouTube](https://github.com/rawfunkmaharishi/purdie/blob/master/spec/services/youtube_spec.rb) [support](https://github.com/rawfunkmaharishi/purdie/blob/master/lib/purdie/services/youtube.rb) and others should be fairly simple.
+There's no reason I couldn't support other services - I've already added [YouTube](https://github.com/rawfunkmaharishi/purdie/blob/master/spec/services/youtube_spec.rb) [support](https://github.com/rawfunkmaharishi/purdie/blob/master/lib/purdie/services/youtube.rb) and others should be fairly simple.
 There's some introspection magic at the heart of all of this which means that as long as each service is represented by a class that:

 * includes the `Purdie::Ingester` module, and
 * sports a `::matcher` class method which returns a string which will pick a URL out of an input file, and